 Reading at Alexander McLeod

-- Access to high quality, diverse books in a range of genres in a range of reading areas such as book corners, corridor libraries, our new suite and outdoor reading shed in EYFS
+- Providing access to high-quality, diverse books in a range of genres that can be found in various places such as book corners, corridor libraries, our Ivy Room suite and outdoor reading sheds;

-In EYFS and KS1, we use the Big Cat Collins fully decodable reading books to support our children in developing their earliest decoding skills.
-These books link directly with the Letter and Sound sequence that we use to deliver phonics.
+In EYFS and KS1, we use the Little Wandle Letters & Sounds Big Cat Collins decodable reading books to support our children in developing their early reading skills.

 - read for pleasure as well as study

 - read a wide range, including media and online texts and texts from a variety of cultures and traditions

 - develop the ability to understand layers of meaning